 "Beyond the dazzling technical polish he brings to these fiendishly challenging pieces, most striking is Wong’s sincerity of purpose."
+(Gramophone Magazine)

-Chiyan's recent performances include performances with the Hong Kong Philharmonic, and the Hungarian premiere of Thomas Adès' Piano Concerto with the Danubia Orchestra Óbuda at the Liszt Academy in Budapest.
-Later this year, he will be giving performances in Asia, as well as in Germany and France.
-His recital in Premiere Performances Hong Kong, given in the spring of 2021, has been the subject of a feature-length concert film, "Encore", which has been shown in his native city.
+Highlights from recent seasons include his Paris debut at the Théâtre des Champs-Elysées, and the Hungarian premiere of Thomas Adès' Piano Concerto at the Liszt Academy in Budapest.
+His recital for Premiere Performances Hong Kong, given in the spring of 2021, has been the subject of a feature-length concert film, "Encore", which was shown in his native city.

 “Jaw-dropping and spine-tingling pianistic mayhem… This is how legends are made.”
+(The Straits Times)